ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration: Approach

 \section{Approach}

 The multi-agent collaboration can be formulated as a process of Partially Observable Markov Decision (POMDP), which captures sequential decision-making under uncertainty.
-The environment is described by a state space $S$, an action space $A$, and an observation space $O$.
+The environment is described by a state space $S$, an action space $A$ and an observation space $O$.
 Actions follow a transition function $T$, which governs how the state evolves.
-A centralized planner collects observations from all agents and maintains a shared memory over states to guide decision making.
-The system proceeds in discrete steps until all sub-goals are achieved or a step limit is reached.
+An event-driven centralized planner collects the latest observations from agents upon planning requests and maintains a shared memory of states to guide decision making.
+The system proceeds in discrete steps until all sub-goals are achieved or the step limit of $H$ is reached.